Tag

 Now as far as nit metrics go, the TCL Q7 is a bit on the lackluster side Not only did it score some so-so peak brightness readings (around 1,100 nits) with HDR playback, but the meh results found their way into SDR content too (about 700 nits for peak brightness).
 Compared to TVs like the Hisense U8K, the Q7 just doesn’t touch the kind of QLED brightness of some of its competitors, but that doesn’t mean there isn’t plenty to love about it.

 Two of the Q7’s four HDMI inputs are full-bandwidth 2.1 ports that support 4K at up to 120Hz.
-It also runs the latest version of Google TV for all your Netflix and Prime Video streaming needs.
-Plus, you’ll be able to use Google Assistant to search for media and control your smart home devices, and there’s also and HomeKit support.
+It also runs the latest version of Google TV for all your Netflix and Prime streaming needs.
+Plus, you’ll be able to use Google Assistant to search for media and control your smart home devices, and there’s also AirPlay and HomeKit support.

 In a way, we love the TCL Q7 because it’s not a perfect QLED.
 But what it does well, it tends to do very well, and the price just can’t be beat.